sl30724/fwd-class-portal/classportal/milestone1.md

 # Concept
 This class portal will present the design journal and the code of my projects, along with links to my linkedin profile and personal portfolio for career purposes.
-The design journal and the code should be categorized by project.
+Each project would display as cards.
+Each card would lead to its own project page with a 1-2 paragraph introduction and the finished project, with links to its design journal and code hosted on github.

 # Theme
 **The style of the portal should have the following properties:**